PARC - Plymouth Against Retail Crime

 - Dedicated Storenet CCTV operator.

-- PARC has its own database (ACIS) that over past 8 years has proved extremely successful in supporting the police in obtaining ASBO’s against prolific shoplifters and persons causing anti-social behaviour.
+- PARC has its own database that over past 8 years has proved extremely successful in supporting the police in obtaining ASBO’s against prolific shoplifters and persons causing anti-social behaviour.

 - Numerous prolific shoplifters banned by PARC have received prison sentences taking them off the streets of Plymouth saving businesses tens of thousands of pounds.